-On July 2, 2021, the Company announced that after many years of effort and progress toward realizing its strategy of becoming an integrated LNG entity, it was not able to meet the key conditions necessary to make a positive final investment decision ("FID") on the Project in the scope and configuration previously contemplated.
-As a result, the Project was suspended.
+On July 2, 2021, the Company announced that after many years of effort and progress toward realizing its strategy of becoming an integrated LNG entity, it was not able to meet the key conditions necessary to make a FID on the Goldboro LNG project in the scope and configuration previously contemplated.
+As a result, the Goldboro LNG project was suspended.